 Network server mount points used by timetables and backups must be mounted for them to function properly.
-Remember to remount all non-tape Backup/Restore Devices after any reboot of the system.
+Remember to remount all non-tape Backup/Restore devices after unmounting.

 Administering a Backup/Restore Device for a network mount point

 The user must administer a Backup/Restore device before a CMSADM or Maintenance backup to a network mount point can be performed.